AjKundnani/Gen1-TrustedLaunch/win11workaround/refreshWindows11OSDisk.md

 # (PREVIEW) Gen1 to Trusted launch upgrade | Windows 11 boot issue.

+Post upgrade of Windows 10 Gen1 to Windows 11 Trusted launch, the VM goes into bad boot state potentially due to incorrect boot variables.
+The script [Refresh-Win11OSDisk](./Refresh-Win11OSDisk.ps1) can be executed to setup new Azure OS disk with content of existing Windows 11 OS disk to fix the required boot variables.

 ## High-Level Script Workflow

 Id    |    Step    |    Description